tudragon154203/VMware-FB-Via-auto-login/Classes Diagram.md

 + t_running: time in seconds between start and stop a virtual machine.
 Should be enough for VM to boot and go into Facebook.
 Default to 60.
 + t_between_sessions: time in seconds between two machine sessions.
 Default to 5.
 + log_path: output logging path.
 Default to "../log.txt"
-+ days_between_snapshots: time in days between two consecutive snapshots.
++ days_between_screenshots: time in days between two consecutive screenshots.
 Default to 3.
-+ snapshot_dir: output snapshot path.
-Default to "../snapshots"
++ screenshot_dir: output screenshot path.
+Default to "../screenshots"